kaaengine/kaa/docs/reference/engine.rst

 Gets or sets the size of the window, using :class:`geometry.Vector`.

-Note that if you set the :code:`fullscreen` to :code:`True` the window will not only resize automatically to fit the entire screen but also drop the borders and the top bar.
+Note that if you set the :code:`fullscreen` to :code:`True` the window will not only resize automatically to fit the entire screen but will also drop its borders and the top bar.
 Resizing the window programatically makes most sense if the game already runs in the windowed mode (with :code:`window.fullscreen=False`).

     .. code-block:: python